 The operating model of integrated teams is focused on improving MDT working, care coordination and person-centred care planning/delivery, for patients who are frail, multi morbid or who have high health care costs, with their named GP retaining overall accountability.
-Investing further in care coordinators for this cohort of patients across each area of Leicestershire is a key development for 2019/20.
+Investing further in care coordinators for this cohort of patients across each area of Leicestershire.

 Care Coordinators will be supported by the introduction of designated social prescribing roles for each PCN per the NHS long term plan, which in the case of Leicestershire will build on our existing prevention offer and social prescribing infrastructure.
 Care Coordinators in Neighbourhood Teams have tested commissioning a small threshold of social care support as part of the integrated teams pilot in Leicestershire, which can inform the model further.